John Warlick McDonald: IMTD

 McDonald founded The Institute for Multi-Track Diplomacy (IMTD) in 1998; the concept of Multi-track Diplomacy was derived from the academic work of Dr. Louise Diamond and Ambassador McDonald.
 Track One Diplomacy is State to State Diplomacy.
 But he and Diamond held that there were several other practical types of Diplomacy which could strengthen the relationships of peoples and governments, these included business to business, religious group to religious group, academic group diplomacy, professional peace building diplomacy, activism, research, training, and philanthropy.
 Subsequent tracks of Diplomacy have been added to include women's groups, sports and the arts.

-Throughout its 25 years, IMTD's mission embraced a wide range of peace building activities from a peace-building soccer/football tour throughout contested Kashmir, to water sharing agreements crafted by engineers between states which were technically at war, to conflict resolution training and reconciliation efforts around the world.
-Working tirelessly deep into his nineties, Ambassador McDonald and staff worked from their offices in Arlington, Virginia and traveled wherever their expertise was sought throughout the world.
+Throughout its 25 years, IMTD's mission embraced a wide range of peace building activities.
+These include a peace-building soccer/football tour throughout contested Kashmir, water sharing agreements crafted by engineers between states which were technically at war, and conflict resolution training and reconciliation efforts around the world.
+Working into his nineties, Ambassador McDonald and staff worked from their offices in Arlington, Virginia and traveled wherever their expertise was sought throughout the world.